Peter Anevski Sells 21,000 Shares of Progyny, Inc. (NASDAQ:PGNY) Stock

-Progyny, Inc. (NASDAQ:PGNY) COO Peter Anevski sold 21,000 shares of the firm’s stock in a transaction dated Monday, May 3rd.
-The stock was sold at an average price of $56.18, for a total value of $1,179,780.00.
-Following the sale, the chief operating officer now directly owns 583,079 shares in the company, valued at approximately $32,757,378.22.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Progyny, Inc. (NASDAQ:PGNY) COO Peter Anevski sold 21,000 shares of the business’s stock in a transaction dated Wednesday, May 5th.
+The stock was sold at an average price of $53.21, for a total value of $1,117,410.00.
+Following the transaction, the chief operating officer now owns 583,079 shares of the company’s stock, valued at $31,025,633.59.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.

 Peter Anevski also recently made the following trade(s):

-A number of institutional investors have recently made changes to their positions in PGNY.
-Morgan Stanley lifted its stake in shares of Progyny by 774.6% in the 4th quarter.
-Morgan Stanley now owns 394,459 shares of the company’s stock worth $16,721,000 after acquiring an additional 349,355 shares during the period.
-BlackRock Inc. lifted its position in Progyny by 11.8% in the fourth quarter.
-BlackRock Inc. now owns 2,236,439 shares of the company’s stock valued at $94,803,000 after purchasing an additional 235,442 shares during the period.
-JPMorgan Chase & Co. boosted its holdings in Progyny by 214.7% in the 4th quarter.
-JPMorgan Chase & Co. now owns 303,352 shares of the company’s stock valued at $12,859,000 after purchasing an additional 206,968 shares in the last quarter.
-GW&K Investment Management LLC increased its position in Progyny by 27.3% during the 4th quarter.
-GW&K Investment Management LLC now owns 846,802 shares of the company’s stock worth $35,896,000 after purchasing an additional 181,412 shares during the period.
-Finally, Bamco Inc. NY raised its stake in shares of Progyny by 44.1% during the 4th quarter.
-Bamco Inc. NY now owns 588,279 shares of the company’s stock worth $24,937,000 after buying an additional 180,000 shares in the last quarter.
-Institutional investors own 58.54% of the company’s stock.

-Several equities analysts have issued reports on the company.
-SVB Leerink raised their price objective on Progyny from $58.00 to $64.00 and gave the stock an “outperform” rating in a report on Friday.
-Zacks Investment Research raised Progyny from a “sell” rating to a “hold” rating in a research report on Wednesday, April 28th.
-JPMorgan Chase & Co. initiated coverage on Progyny in a research note on Thursday, April 29th.
+Several equities analysts recently commented on the company.
+SVB Leerink boosted their target price on Progyny from $58.00 to $64.00 and gave the stock an “outperform” rating in a research report on Friday.
+JPMorgan Chase & Co. started coverage on Progyny in a report on Thursday, April 29th.
 They issued an “overweight” rating for the company.
-Finally, Bank of America upgraded shares of Progyny from a “neutral” rating to a “buy” rating in a research report on Tuesday, March 16th.
-One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
-Progyny presently has a consensus rating of “Buy” and a consensus target price of $39.71.
+Zacks Investment Research upgraded Progyny from a “sell” rating to a “hold” rating in a report on Wednesday, April 28th.
+Finally, Bank of America raised Progyny from a “neutral” rating to a “buy” rating in a research note on Tuesday, March 16th.
+One equities research analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus price target of $39.71.

+Several large investors have recently made changes to their positions in PGNY.
+Schonfeld Strategic Advisors LLC purchased a new stake in shares of Progyny in the 3rd quarter worth approximately $883,000.
+Sei Investments Co. purchased a new stake in shares of Progyny in the 3rd quarter worth approximately $3,199,000.
+Strs Ohio grew its stake in shares of Progyny by 74.2% in the 3rd quarter.
+Strs Ohio now owns 147,900 shares of the company’s stock worth $4,352,000 after buying an additional 63,000 shares during the last quarter.
+Frontier Capital Management Co.
+LLC grew its stake in shares of Progyny by 10.8% in the 4th quarter.
+Frontier Capital Management Co.
+LLC now owns 360,067 shares of the company’s stock worth $15,263,000 after buying an additional 35,126 shares during the last quarter.
+Finally, Janney Montgomery Scott LLC purchased a new stake in shares of Progyny in the 4th quarter worth approximately $205,000.
+58.54% of the stock is owned by hedge funds and other institutional investors.

 Progyny, Inc, a benefits management company, specializes in fertility and family building benefits solutions for employers in the United States.
 Its fertility benefits solution includes differentiated benefits plan design, personalized concierge-style member support services, and selective network of fertility specialists.